OpenConext-Attic/OpenConext-DIY/README.md

     ssp_technicalcontact_email: postmaster@{{ idp_hostname }}
     ssp_managingcontact_name: Manager
     ssp_managingcontact_email: webmaster@{{ idp_hostname }}
-    spp_sp_metadata: "{{ idp_sp }}/authentication/sp/metadata"
+    ssp_sp_metadata: "{{ idp_sp }}/authentication/sp/metadata"
-    spp_sp_consumer: "{{ idp_sp }}/authentication/sp/consume-assertion"
+    ssp_sp_consumer: "{{ idp_sp }}/authentication/sp/consume-assertion"

-These configuration values determine the basic SimpleSAMLphp installation.
-The SimpleSAMLphp salt is created dynamically and will change on redeployment.
+    ssp_title_suffix: "OpenConext-DIY"

+The 'ssp_title_suffix' option allows differentiating between various default SimpleSaml installations.
+Comment this option out to disable generating the header suffix.

+*Certificates*
+By default, the hostname for the certificate is the same as that of the installation.
+The certificate subject is only the hostname and does not contain specific information.
+This only concerns the self-signed certificate for a deployment to a private host, so has no real world implications.
+    cert_hostname: "{{ idp_hostname }}"
+    cert_subject: "/CN={{ cert_hostname }}"

+Default configuration variables for the `letsencrypt` role.
+This role is based on the LetsEncrypt ansible playbook by Jason Robinson: [ansible-letsencrypt](https://github.com/jaywink/ansible-letsencrypt), Copyright (c) 2017 Jason Robinson.

+    letsencrypt_email: idp@example.org
+    letsencrypt_domain: "{{ idp_hostname }}"
+    letsencrypt_request_www: false

 A self-signed certificate for SimpleSAMLphp is created automatically, using the same variables by default as defined for the self-signed certificate of the HTTPS/SSL configuration.
+The following configuration values determine the basic installation directory of the SimpleSAMLphp website on the host target.
+These are Apache site configuration settings.

     ssl_hostname: "{{ idp_hostname }}"
     ssl_webmaster: "webmaster@{{ ssl_hostname }}"
     ssl_docroot: "{{ ssp_dir }}/www"

-The last set of configuration values determine the basic installation directory of the SimpleSAMLphp website on the host target.
-These are Apache site configuration settings.

 Provisioning
 ============